 - weed prevention (stop the seeds of weeds from growing)

-Some liners will also keep soil in your raised bed while allowing water to drain away.
+Some plant bed liners will also keep soil in your raised bed while allowing water to drain away.
 If you build your raised bed out of pressure treated wood or railroad ties, a liner can also prevent harmful chemicals from leaching into the soil.

 Raised Bed Liners Insulate Soil Against Extreme Temperatures